Sssssaltyfish/cudamasu/README.md

 # cudamasu

-A simple c++ header that stops intellisense from complainling about cuda stuffs.
+A simple c++ header that stops intellisense from complaining about cuda stuffs.

 ## Usage